 Style location data using a single symbol.
 This theme shows each location on the map using the same symbol.

-You can use heat maps to visualize the density of point features on a map.
-Heat maps are useful when many of the points on the map are close together or overlapping, making it difficult to distinguish between features.
+You can use heat maps to visualize the density of points on a map.
+Heat maps are useful when many of the points on the map are close together or overlapping, making it difficult to distinguish between locations.
 They are also effective for displaying layers that contain a large number of points.

-Also, because the heat map uses a specified color ramp to render point density, any values in the Size or Color field wells are ignored.
+Also, because a heat map uses a specified color ramp to render point density, a value placed in the Color field well is ignored.

-When a layer contains a large number of point features, showing each feature individually on the map is often not useful.
-In this scenario, point features often overlap, making it difficult to distinguish between features.
-Even when they do not overlap, it's usually difficult or impossible to visually extract meaningful information when hundreds or thousands of points are shown all at once.
+When a layer contains a large number of points, showing each location individually on the map is often not useful.
+In this scenario, points often overlap, making it difficult to distinguish between locations.
+When they do not overlap, it's usually difficult or impossible to visually extract meaningful information when hundreds or thousands of points are shown at once.

-One approach to resolving this issue is to group point features within a certain distance of one another on-screen into one symbol; this is known as clustering.
+One approach to resolving this issue is to group point locations within a certain distance of one another on-screen into one symbol.
+This is known as clustering.
 Because the clustering is dependent on screen distance, more points are aggregated into fewer groups as you zoom out.
-Conversely, points are divided into more and more groups as you zoom in.
-When you zoom to a level where the clustering area around a point feature no longer contains any other features, that feature will not be clustered but rather will be shown in its location with the symbol styling specified by the layer.
+Conversely, points are divided into more groups as you zoom in.
+When you zoom to a level where the clustering area around a point no longer contains any other locations, that point will not be clustered but rather will be shown in its location using the styling specified by the layer.

-If you have numeric data, you may want to distinguish map features based on a color ramp.
-Different kinds of color ramps can be used; for example, a simple light-to-dark color ramp is good for showing low-to-high data values such as age, income, or ratio.
+If your data is numeric, you may want to distinguish map locations based on a color ramp.
+Different types of color ramps can be used.
+For example, a simple light-to-dark color ramp is good for showing low-to-high data values such as age, income, or ratio.
 Color ramps like this can be applied to points or boundaries.
 For example, you can use a light-to-dark color ramp to show store profits.

-If you have categorical data, you can style features by specifying different colors for each category.
+If you have categorical data, you can style locations by specifying different colors for each category.
 Add a field value to the map visualization's Color field well to enable this theme.

 Size & Color

 With this theme, you choose two field values in your data and finalize both the size and the color of point symbols on your map.
 Or, you can use the same field twice: to set the size of the symbols, and to set the colors, based on the part of the data you want to emphasize.
-When you're using numeric data, this is a good style to use when you want to show count information, such as the number of female single-parent households, shaded by a rate, such as the rate of female single-parent households.
+When you have numeric data, this is a good style to use to show count information, such as the number of female single-parent households, shaded by a rate.

 To style your map by size and category, drag a categorical data field into the Color field well.